Money

 Financial avoidance is not irresponsibility.
 It is a predictable response to fear, overload, and reduced cognitive bandwidth: the anticipated cost of looking outweighs the perceived benefit of knowing.
 Standard financial tools often make this worse by adding more to look at.

 Sort applies the studio's behavioural engine to money.
-It uses transformation stage, momentum, and friction signals to keep each action bounded, low-cost, and immediately completable - reducing the emotional overhead of engagement to the point where contact becomes possible again.
+It uses transformation stage, momentum, friction, exposure tolerance, and money-object history to keep each action bounded, low-cost, and immediately completable - reducing the emotional overhead of engagement to the point where contact becomes possible again.
 Less information.
-One action.
+One action at a time.
 No judgement.

 It does not become a dashboard, a budget spreadsheet, or a shame engine.
 It keeps the cost of looking low enough for one small act of financial contact to happen.